jeremiahcarey/quick-algo-study/README.md

 A tiny TypeScript kata repo for doing a bare-minimum, high-yield review of common LeetCode-style interview patterns.

-This is not a giant problem bank.
-It is a focused 1-2 week practice track: 30 common problems, ordered by pattern, with blank solution stubs, tests, problem prompts, and lightweight pattern notes.
+This is not a giant problem bank or a complete course.
+It is a focused 1-2 week practice track, assuming at least a very basic familiarity with common data structures: 30 common problems, ordered by pattern, with blank solution stubs, tests, problem prompts, and lightweight pattern notes.

 ## Who This Is For